Information Aggregation with AI Agents: Preliminaries

 \subsection{AI Agents}

 We conducted our experiment with a variety of Large Language Models (LLMs).
-We employed eight distinct models.
-The first six were accessed through an Application Programming Interface (API) and they are closed-weight models: Claude Haiku 3.5, Claude Haiku 4.5, Gemini 2.5 Flash, Gemini 3 Flash, GPT-4o, and GPT 5 mini.
+For the first two waves, we employed eight distinct models.
+The first six were accessed through an Application Programming Interface (API) and are closed-weight models: Claude Haiku 3.5, Claude Haiku 4.5, Gemini 2.5 Flash, Gemini 3 Flash, GPT-4o, and GPT-5 mini.
 The last two were open-weight models and they were run locally: gemma3:4b, and qwen3:8b. \footnote{In open-weight models the parameters are available for modification and they can be run locally.
 However, they are not open-source, because the code or the training data are not necessarily released.} We formed twelve teams of three traders each, which participated in every treatment at least once.
 Eight teams were homogeneous, each comprising traders using the same model.
-The remaining four teams featured a variety of models.
+The remaining four teams featured a variety of models; in these heterogeneous teams, the models in Table \ref{tab:all ai models} are listed in trading order (the first listed model is trader 1, and so on), and the assignment of models to positions is fixed across all markets.
 As a measure of each model's capabilities, we adopted the Artificial Analysis Intelligence Index \citep{ArtificialAnalysisTeam2025}, accessed in January 2026. \footnote{The intelligence scores were accessed on January 6, 2026, at \url{https://artificialanalysis.ai/evaluations/artificial-analysis-intelligence-index}.
 Note that the scores change over time as new models and new evaluations are added.} This is one of the most comprehensive and publicly available syntheses of model capabilities.
 It combines performance across reasoning, knowledge, mathematics, coding, instruction following, long-context reasoning and agentic workflow tasks. \footnote{See Appendix A in \cite{kimEtAl2025} for details.} See Table \ref{tab:all ai models} for details, where we also report the average intelligence and standard deviation for all heterogeneous teams.
 Finally, for all models we set temperature at 1.
 This is the default, neutral setting in many APIs, so that text generation is neither too rigid (deterministic) nor chaotic.
-Figures \ref{fig:graph_mss_by_model} and \ref{fig:graph_profits_by_model} show the performance of each model in terms of log error and profits.
+Figures \ref{fig:graph_mse_by_model} and \ref{fig:graph_profits_by_model} show the performance of each model in terms of log error and profits.